Bausch + Lomb AllergiFlash eye drops pods

 · Palpitations.

-If you have severe damage to the cornea (the transparent layer at the front of the eye), phosphates may, in very rare cases, cause vision problems due to calcium accumulation during treatment (appearance of cloud-like inclusions) (see section 2 "Warnings and precautions").
+If you have severe damage to the cornea (the transparent layer at the front of the eye), phosphates may, in very rare cases, cause vision problems due to the accumulation of calcium during treatment (appearance of cloud-like inclusions) (see section 2 “Warnings and precautions”).

 Reporting of side effects